1024bit/make-coffee/README.md

 make coffee-verify    # verify that the latest JS code was checked-in
 ```

+You can also call `make target` directly, if `target` is the name of your output folder.
 All these targets depend on your local `node_modules` being available,
 so it's a good idea to have the following target:

 ```Makefile